global change

 Infrared radiation carries most of the heat from the Sun to the Earth.
 Greenhouse gases scatter both the incoming infrared radiation as well as infrared radiation reflected from the Earth's surface.
 Shorter wave length radiation that makes it to the Earth's surface where it is converted to heat in the form of infrared radiation.
 The greenhouse gases then scatter this radiation with about half of it being scattered back into the atmosphere.
 This keeps the atmospheric temperature relatively stable, so long as the concentration of greenhouse gases remains relatively stable.

 The most important green house gases are H2O (water vapor), CO2 (Carbon Dioxide), and CH4 (methane).
 H2O is the most abundant greenhouse gas, but its concentration in the atmosphere varies with temperature.
-Venus, which has mostly CO2 in its atmosphere, has temperature of about 500oC (also partly due to nearness to Sun) Volcanoes produce several things that result in changing atmosphere and atmospheric temperatures.
+Venus, which has mostly CO2 in its atmosphere, has temperature of about 500oC (also partly due to nearness to Sun)

-- CO2 produced by volcanoes adds to the greenhouse gases and may result in warming of the atmosphere.
+1. CO2 produced by volcanoes adds to the greenhouse gases and may result in warming of the atmosphere.

-- Sulfur gases produced by volcanoes reflect low wavelength radiation back into space, and thus result in cooling of the atmosphere.
+2. Sulfur gases produced by volcanoes reflect low wavelength radiation back into space, and thus result in cooling of the atmosphere.

-- Dust particles injected into the atmosphere by volcanoes reflect low wavelength radiation back into space, and thus can result in cooling of the atmosphere.
+3. Dust particles injected into the atmosphere by volcanoes reflect low wavelength radiation back into space, and thus can result in cooling of the atmosphere.

-- Chlorine gases produced by volcanoes can contribute to ozone depletion in the upper atmosphere.
+4. Chlorine gases produced by volcanoes can contribute to ozone depletion in the upper atmosphere.

-Volcanism in the middle Cretaceous produced large quantities of basalt on the seafloor and released large amounts of CO2.
-The middle Cretaceous was much warmer than present, resulting in much higher sea level CO2 of atmosphere has been increasing since the mid 1800s.
-Correlates well with burning of fossil fuels.
-Thus humans appear to have an effect.
 Methane concentration in the atmosphere has also been increasing.
 Naturally this occurs due to decay of organic matter, the digestive processes of organisms, and leaks from petroleum reservoirs.
 Man has contributed through domestication of animals, increased production of rice, and leaks from gas pipelines and petrol.
-In order to understand whether or not humans are having an effect on atmospheric carbon concentrations, we must look at how carbon moves through the environment.
-Carbon is stored in four main reservoirs.

 Cycling between the atmosphere and the biosphere occurs about every 4.5 years.
 Cycling between the other reservoirs probably occurs on an average of millions of years.

-For example, carbon stored in the Earth in sedimentary rocks or as fossil fuels only re-enters the atmosphere naturally when weathering and erosion expose these materials to the Earth's surface.
-When humans extract and burn fossil fuels the process occurs much more rapidly than it would occur by natural processes.
-With an increased rate of cycling between the Earth and the atmosphere, extraction from the atmosphere by increased interaction with the oceans, or by increased extraction by organisms must occur to balance the input.
-If this does not occur, it may result in global warming.
 Average global temperatures vary with time as a result of many processes interacting with each other.
 These interactions and the resulting variation in temperature can occur on a variety of time scales ranging from yearly cycles to cycles with times measured in millions of years.
 Such variation in global temperatures is difficult to understand because of the complexity of the interactions and because accurate records of global temperature do not go back more than 100 years.
-But, even if we look at the record for the past 100 years, we see that overall, there is an increase in average global temperatures, with minor setbacks that may have been controlled by random events such as volcanic eruptions or El Niño events.
+But, even if we look at the record for the past 100 years, we see that overall, there is an increase in average global temperatures, with minor setbacks that may have been controlled by random events such as volcanic eruptions or El NiƱo events.
 Records for the past 100 years indicate that average global temperatures have increased by about 0.5oC.
 While this may not seem like much, the difference in global temperature between the coldest period of the last glaciation and the present was only about 5oC

 In order to predict future temperature changes we first need to understand what has caused past temperature changes.
 Computer models, called Global Circulation Models have been constructed to attempt this.
 Although there is still much uncertainty, most of these models agree that if the greenhouse gases continue to accumulate in the atmosphere until they have doubled over their pre-1860 values, the average global temperature increase will be between 1 and 5oC.
 This is not a uniform temperature increase.
 Most models show that the effect will be greatest at high latitudes (near the poles) where yearly temperatures could be as much as 16oC warmer than present.